 In June 1990, the credit union created a subsidiary corporation called Member Plus CUSO (Credit Union Service Organization).
 The CUSO offers financial services including financial planning for the credit union members.
 Today, ACHIEVE CREDIT UNION has 41 employees.

-Achieve has Board of Director positions that will expire in 2021.
+Achieve has Board of Director and Associate Board positions that will expire in 2022.
 Should any parties be interested in opposing the incumbents, they may do so via a petition process.
 You must be at least 18 years of age and in good member standing.
 For more information and an official nomination petition call 440-324-3400.